Many informal English words have a Latin-derived formal synonym

 An interesting feature of formal-sounding words is that they are usually derived from Latin, the language of the ancient Roman rulers of Europe 2000 years ago, rather than Old English.
 Most were imported into English via French after England came under French-speaking monarchs 1000 years ago (see 135.
 French Influences on English Vocabulary).
 This link between formal language and historical rulers of England makes sense because both represent power.

 An earlier Guinlist post (45.
 Latin Clues to English Spelling) looks at the spelling of Latin-derived words in formal English.
-A later one (130.
-Formal Abbreviations) presents common Latin abbreviations in this kind of English.
+Two later ones (130.
+Formal Abbreviations and 172.
+Multi-Use Suffixes) respectively present common Latin abbreviations and Latin endings in this kind of English.
 In this post I wish to look in more detail at how “Latinate” words typically replace non-Latinate words in English so as to achieve formality.

 FORMAL EQUIVALENTS OF TWO-WORD VERBS